Cairnsmore of Carsphairn Hike

 Willieanna from Dunool image

 There is a burn just before the side of Knockgray that has to be crossed by stepping stones.
-I have found hiking poles make crossing stepping stone a lot safer.
+I have found hiking poles make crossing stepping stones a lot safer.

 The stone dyke here runs straight up the steepest park of Knockgray, an amazing sight, pity the sun is not hitting that side as it has to be seen to be believed.
 The Great Wall of Carsphairn.